davericher/develops.io/readme.md

-## Develops.io Website
+# Develops.io Website

-A playground for new things
+    A place to test things out